Table of Contents

 Choose the OLEDB Connection used for this task step— these are the connections created in the global configuration.

 The Call Stored Procedure (OLEDB) tool queries the database and retrieves all available stored procedures— click Browse to choose the required procedure.
+Where applicable, the database Schema Name of the selected stored procedure will be displayed.

 Use Memory to memorise some or all of the step output for use in other task steps.
 This is particularly useful when the Call Stored Procedure (OLEDB) step is called multiple times — use Memory to compare the record or document previously processed to the new record or document currently being processed to avoid duplicates.